Humanized mouse: History

+The athymic nude mouse: the pioneering immunodeficient model that paved the way for humanized mouse research.

 The discovery of the athymic mouse, commonly known as the nude mouse, and that of the SCID mouse were major events that paved the way for humanized mice models.
 The first such mouse model was derived by backcrossing C57BL/Ka and BALB/c mice, featuring a loss of function mutation in the PRKDC gene.
 The PRKDC gene product is necessary for resolving breaks in DNA strands during the development of T cells and B cells.
 A mutation in the Foxn1 gene on chromosome 11 resulted in impaired thymus development, leading to a deficiency in mature T lymphocytes.
 Dysfunctional PRKDC gene leads to impaired development of T and B lymphocytes, which gives rise to severe combined immunodeficiency (SCID).
 In spite of the efforts in developing this mouse model, poor engraftment of human hematopoietic stem cells (HSCs) was a major limitation that called for further advancement in the development of humanized mouse models.
 Nude mice were the earliest immunodeficient mouse model.
 These mice primarily produced IgM and had minimal or no IgA.
 As a result, they did not exhibit a rejection response to allogeneic tissue.
 Commonly utilized strains included BALB/c-nu, Swiss-nu, NC-nu, and NIH-nu, which were extensively employed in the research of immune diseases and tumors.
 However, due to the retention of B cells and NK cells, they were unable to fully support engraftment of human immune cells, thus making them unsuitable as an ideal humanized mouse model.